 Not sure what to do in the Yucatan Peninsula?
 Worry not.

-The Yucatán Peninsula is famous all over the world for its natural beauty, hidden cenotes (natural sinkholes), lush-green forests, historic Mayan ruins, and, of course, gorgeous beaches.
+The Yucatán Peninsula in Mexico is famous all over the world for its natural beauty, hidden cenotes (natural sinkholes), lush-green forests, historic Mayan ruins, and, of course, gorgeous beaches.

 Spanning a total of 76,300 square miles (197,600 square km), there is an abundance of incredible things to do in the Yucatan Peninsula.
 That is why we have written this post on some of the best places in the Yucatan to see.